aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ### 2. Aspose.Note for Java Library

 Download and set up the Aspose.Note for Java library.
-You can download it from the [website](https://releases.aspose.com/note/java/).
+You can download it from the **Aspose.Note for Java release page**(https://releases.aspose.com/note/java/).

 ## Import Packages